 Performance Benchmarks

-How Strada compares to Perl and Python across real workloads.
+How Strada compares to Perl, Python, Ruby, Node.js, and PHP.

 Results

-All times are CPU time (user) in seconds, measured on the same machine.
+All times are wall-clock seconds, best of 3 runs.
 Lower is better.

 Strada vs Perl